rebazp/P2RPSLSGame/README.md

 ## Features

-- The game has four main components.
+- The game has five main components.
 One area is designated for the game, where the player chooses one option (rock, paper, scissors, lizard, spock).
 Once the player has chosen an option, the computer immediately selects a random one as well.
 Based on the rules, the game can end in a win, loss, or draw.

 - The second component is to keep track of the results.
 The player's, computer's, and draw scores are displayed and updated after every turn.

 - The third component is a picture showing the rules of the game.
 It's easy to understand, with suitable icons for all ages.

 - The fourth component let's the player restart the game.

+- The fifth component stops the game after 10 turns and disable the option buttons.

 ### Existing Features